iamdcj/es-whatever/src/collections/for...in/README.md

 # for...in

-The `for...in` statement iterates over an objects enumerable string keys.
+The `for...in` statement iterates over an objects enumerable string keys, **providing access to the object or array index, not the item value**.

 ---